-There are many ways to become a software reseller in 2020.
-Some of them are similar to any other type of reselling: you buy a product and sell it on at a profit.
+There are many ways to become a software reseller in 2021.
+Some of them are similar to any other type of reselling business: you buy a product and sell it at a profit.

 However, there are other options.
 Affiliate marketing, for example, means you get paid for referring customers to a company.
 Or you can become a value-added reseller that sells software as part of a service package.

-This means people with different skillsets and contacts have software reselling opportunities.
-In this article, we’ll explore how to become a software reseller in 2020.
+This means people with different skill sets and contacts have software reselling opportunities.
+In this article, we’ll explore how to become a software reseller in 2021.

 Table of Contents